simonjarr/2D-Raycasting/README.md

 # Instructions

-Just run the script and the animation will start.
+Just run the script and casting will start.
-Almost every line of code is commented and you can play with masses, lengths of rods, initial conditions etc.
+You can move the light source just by dragging your mouse through window.

 # Contact: